SparkFun Inventor's Kit for micro:bit Experiment Guide

 What is on the Board?

-The micro:bit has a lot to offer when it comes to onboard inputs and outputs.
-In fact, there are so many things packed onto this little board that you would be hard-pressed to really need anything else if your goal is to explore the basics of programming and hardware.
+There are two versions of the BBC micro:bit and both have a lot to offer when it comes to onboard inputs and outputs.
+In fact, there are so many things packed onto these little boards that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.

 Front